-Our online “How Safe Is My Place” quiz is based on Crime Prevention Through Environmental Design (CPTED).
+Our online “How Safe Is My Place” self-assessment tool is based on Crime Prevention Through Environmental Design (CPTED).
 CPTED is a multi-disciplinary approach for reducing crime through urban and environmental design and the management and use of built environments.

 But let’s drop the jargon.
 CPTED is actually just commonsense.
 Things like not having high front fences that criminals can hide behind and blocks your neighbours from seeing if there is something suspicious going on.

 “How Safe Is My Place” asks you a series of questions to get you thinking about the security of your property, coupled with hints and tips for things you can actively do to prevent crime.